Have you been bitten by a dog?

 Gather Information

-Collect the names and addresses of witnesses, the dog’s owner, and the person responsible for the dog at the time of the bite.Request Records
+Get the names and contact information of any witnesses, the dog’s owner, and the person who had control of the dog at the time of the incident.Request Records

-Take photos of your injuries, the location of the incident, and any relevant details, such as “Beware of Dog” signs—or the lack of them.Seek Medical Attention
+Take photos of your injuries, the area where the bite occurred, and any signs—or lack of signs—warning about the dog.Seek Medical Attention

 Trust Us to Win Your Case